 The European Union, even though it’s a common market, every country has its regulations making it more challenging to scale.

 You do a procedure and get a specific reimbursement for it.
 Specific reimbursement codes exist.
 It’s a challenge for innovative products if you don’t fit precisely into one of those reimbursement codes.
-It’s kind of tricky to find a way to get paid for what you do.
+So it’s kind of tricky to find a way to get paid for what you do.
 Notably, in our case, it is sometimes challenging to align all the stakeholders.

 Most of the US market works in that way.